 One of the biggest hang-ups when it comes to blogging isn’t writing content for the blog itself, but, measuring the blog and judging whether it is performing well or not.
 We hear from marketers all the time that they want to do a better job of measuring their blog posts, so, we created this post all about this important topic.

-Before diving into this post, ask yourself if any of the 3 questions resonates with you:
+Before diving into this post, ask yourself if any of these three questions resonate with you:

 If any of these questions sound like something you ask yourself, then this post will help you define and target which metrics you should measure for your blog and help you start measuring your B2B blog posts today.

-Defining metrics allows marketers to determine what components equates to success and track whether or not their blog is producing positive business outcomes.
+Defining metrics allows marketers to determine what components equate to success and track whether or not their blog is producing positive business outcomes.

-Measuring blog posts on a weekly/monthly/quarterly basis gives marketers tremendous insights on what is working and what is not working.
-This allows us to constantly refine on what is working to exponentially power our blogs.
+Measuring blog posts on a weekly/monthly/quarterly basis gives marketers tremendous insights into what is working and what is not working.
+This allows us to constantly refine what is working to exponentially power our blogs.

 Measuring your blog posts and having data to back them up also helps marketers make the case for more budget and time to spend on the blog.